defcon1dfw/defcon1dfw.github.io/service/fire.md

 <div markdown=1>

-## {{ page.title }}

-When a fire damages your home or business {{ site.dbaOneName }} {{ site.dbaTwoName }} is at maximum readiness 24/7 for your emergency.
-We are ready to take your call, day or night.

-## When Fire Damage Wreaks Havoc
+## When Fire Wreaks Havoc

-After a fire has caused damage to your home or business, its residual effects can spread quickly, causing significant additional damage to your belongings and property.
-This can be a financially and emotionally devastating incident that could become worse if you don't get in touch with a professional restoration service.
+After a fire damages your home or business, its lingering effects can quickly spread, leading to further damage to your belongings and property.
+This type of incident can be both financially and emotionally devastating, and the situation can worsen if you don’t contact a professional restoration service promptly.

+Smoke and soot residues can contain toxic chemicals and lingering odors that pose serious health risks, especially for those with respiratory conditions.
+Additionally, smoke particles can seep into walls, furniture, and ventilation systems, causing long-term damage if not properly cleaned.

-### Comprehensive Fire Restoration Services
+## Comprehensive Fire Restoration Services

+Acting quickly can help minimize the extent of the damage and speed up the restoration process.
+A professional team will assess the damage, provide the right solutions, and mitigate the damage done to your property with expertise and care.

-Our fire restoration services include cleaning and removing smoke damage, making structural repairs, and cleaning and protecting your company’s belongings.
-Many fire damages are also accompanied by losses due to water and chemicals from firefighting efforts.
-We provide water damage cleanup, drying, and restoration services.
+{{ site.dbaOneName }}{{ site.dbaTwoName }}'s fire restoration services include removing smoke damage, making structural repairs, and cleaning and protecting your company’s belongings.
+In many cases, fire damage is also accompanied by water and chemical damage from firefighting efforts.
+We offer comprehensive [water damage]({{ site.url }}/service/water) cleanup, drying, and restoration services to address these issues.
+Our goal is to restore your property as quickly and efficiently as possible, minimizing downtime and further damage.

-## Steps For Fire Restoration

-1. Assess and Isolate issues to implement the most efficient process.
-2. Get the official go-ahead from a licensed authority.
-3. Security and boarding of property and debris removal.
-4. Demolition, water mitigation and dry out.
-5. Clean-up and smoke removal.
-6. Construction and restoration.

-## Why Call Us For Fire Damage Repairs?

-- We respond 24/7 and work quickly to secure your home.
-- We can work with your [insurance]({{ site.urlPrefix }}validation/insurance) company to settle claims quickly.
-- We are experienced and certified.
-- We are local and Veteran owned.

 </div>